-As discussed in Note 12, "Income Taxes," to our financial statements included in Item 8 of this report, we have significant liabilities associated with potential tax liabilities and related interest and penalties aggregating \$50.1 million.
-These liabilities are classified as "other long-term liabilities" in our Consolidated Balance Sheet in accordance with the provision of FIN 48 adopted on January 1, 2007 because of the uncertainties involved.
+As discussed in Note 12, "Income Taxes," to our financial statements included under "Financial Statements" elsewhere in this prospectus supplement, we have significant liabilities associated with potential tax liabilities and related interest and penalties aggregating \$50.1 million.
+These liabilities are classified as "other long-term liabilities" in our consolidated balance sheet in accordance with the provision of FIN 48 adopted on January 1, 2007 because of the uncertainties involved.
 We are not able to reasonably estimate when we would make any cash payments to settle these liabilities, which related to unrecognized tax benefits for which the statute of limitations might expire without examination by the respective taxing authority; however, we do not believe material cash payments will be required in the next 12 months.